okta/okta-signin-widget/README.md

 > **Note**:
  The showSignIn method is backward compatible.
 You can use it with both Okta Identity Engine (as of Widget v5.5.0) and Okta Classic Engine.

 Recommended for most use cases.
-WEB applications should use the [showSignInAndRedirect](#showsigninandredirect) method.
+[Server-side web apps](https://developer.okta.com/code/javascript/okta_sign-in_widget/#server-side-web-application-using-authorization-code-flow) should use the [showSignInAndRedirect](#showsigninandredirect) method.

 Renders the widget to the DOM to prompt the user to sign in.
 On success, the promise resolves.
 On error, the promise rejects.
 If a redirect, redirects to Okta or another identity provider (IdP).
 The responses and errors are the same as those for [renderEl](#renderel).